jiyucho9145/bfcm/README.md

 7. Add document names and categories (e.g. `td1.txt	category1`) into `judge.csv` file.
 8. Change directory into 'top' bfcm directory again.
 9. Run `./init.sh` for making a database.

+## Usage

+1. Change directory into the extracted bfcm directory in your terminal.
+2. If a model corresponding to *training_data_dir_name* has not been made yet, run `./train.sh training_data_dir_name` for making a model in the database.
+3. Run `./prob.sh training_data_dir_name document_content category` for calculation.
+4. The conditional probability of *category* given *document_content* would be printed in a terminal.

 ## Author
 jiyucho9145